Claiborne county mayor mandates masks - Claiborne Progress

 Claiborne county mayor mandates masks

 Claiborne mayor Joe Brooks issued a mandate Friday evening requiring all county residents to wear a face covering while in public spaces or inside any county-owned buildings.
+The mandate will run from Nov.
+24 through Dec.
+31, at which time Brooks will reevaluate the issue.

 The Executive Order comes after a sharp rise within the last few days in the number of those testing positive for COVID-19.
 There are exceptions to the mandate, which follow: